inikulin/parse5/docs/05_api_reference.md

 <a name="parse5+SAXParser+event_comment"></a>
 #### "comment" (text, [location])
-Raised then parser encounters comment.
+Raised then parser encounters a comment.

 **Kind**: event emitted by <code>[SAXParser](#parse5+SAXParser)</code>